 .
 Many years go, the Pond was stocked with Bullfrogs.
 They proliferated, and now, during hot summer nights, their croaking is often so loud it keeps you awake.

-Near the Prairie's north fenceline is one of the Farm's original ponds, Judy's Pond.
+Near the Northwestern Grassland's northern fenceline is one of the Farm's original ponds, Judy's Pond.
 Twice each year, Judy's Pond is completely blanketed with migrating ducks.
 The Pond is densely shaded by trees and shrubs that surround the Pond on all sides.

-Not far from Judy's Pond, near the intersection of the Prairie's north and west fencelines is the Northwest Pond.
-This is also one of the Farm's oldest ponds and a popular resting stop for migrating ducks.
+Not far from Judy's Pond, near the intersection of the Northwestern Grassland's northern and western fencelines, is the Northwest Pond.
+This is also one of the Farm's oldest ponds and a popular resting stop for migrating ducks and woodcock.

-The Farm's newest, large, man-made pond is the Wetland Duck Pond.
-Even though the Pond has not been holding water well, it is a favorite Spring breeding and nesting ground for mallard and wood ducks, herons, and a pair of Canadian Geese.
+The Farm's newest, largest, man-made pond is the Wood Duck Pond.
+Even though the Pond has not been holding water well, it is a favorite Spring breeding and nesting ground for mallard and wood ducks, herons and Canadian Geese.
 The Pond is continuously filled by a springfed stream.
 Because the Pond was built in a timber-covered hillside ravine, it is heavily surrounded by trees on three sides.

-Crayfish Pond is a shallow pond in the Farm's eastern-most hunting field that can be seen from Highway 62.
-It is an old Pond that is used primarily as a source of crayfish (a/k/a crawdads) for catching Channel Cat.
+Minnow Pond is a shallow pond in the Farm's Northeastern Field that can be seen from Highway 62.
+It is an old Pond that is used primarily as a source of minnows and crayfish (a/k/a crawdads) for catching Channel Catfish.
 It's other notable attributes are the apple trees that line its banks.